 "Likewise, voice gender cues can be rated for gender authenticity, which is closely related to judgement of gender conformity [71,72]." - I would personally not get into discussions of "authenticity" when it comes to gender perception, because this is a complex and emotive issue that goes well beyond the aims of the current paper.
 I would only include this if you feel that this adds something to your specific argument at this point in the paper, beyond the other examples given.

 Response: We do see your point, but as you say, the matter is complex.
 You are right that gender perception and gender identity goes beyond the aims of the current paper, and is an emotive topic.
 But there is substantial and important research on both naturalness and authenticity perception that specifically targets questions of gender (e.g. see the work by Baird at al. 2018 on non-binary synthetic voices, https://doi.org/10.17743/jaes.2018.0023).
 Therefore, to provide readers with a broad overview of the field, this research deserves mentioning.
-Having said that, we completely see your call for caution, because superficial or premature statements may come across as offensive if they do not do the complexity of the topic justice.
+Having said that, we completely see your call for caution, because superficial or premature statements may come across as offensive if they do not do justice to the complexity of the topic.
 We therefore discussed our wording thoroughly and rephrased the sentence as follows:

 “In principle, authenticity can be assessed with regard to manifold social signals, including age, gender, or even personality [71,72].” (page 9)